Matthew Olzmann: Career

-Olzmann received his BA from the University of Michigan-Dearborn and his MFA from Warren Wilson College.
+Olzmann completed a BA at the University of Michigan-Dearborn and an MFA from Warren Wilson College.

 He has had poems, stories, and essays appear in various publications, such as Best American Poetry, Kenyon Review, New England Review, Salt Hill, Margie, Atlanta Review, Necessary Fiction, Brevity, Southern Review, and elsewhere.

 Olzmann is the author of three poetry publications.
 In 2012, Olzmann edited Another & Another: An Anthology from the Grind Daily Writing Series along with Ross White.
 His debut collection, Mezzanines, was published by Alice James Books in 2013, which won the Kundiman Prize.
 In November 2016, Olzmann published his second collection, Contradictions in the Design, also from Alice James Books.
 In January 2022, his third book of poems, Constellation Route, was published by Alice James Books.

 He has received the Kresge Arts Foundation fellowship and a National Endowment for the Arts Fellowship.

 Olzmann is currently an Assistant Professor in the Department of English & Creative Writing at Dartmouth College in New Hampshire USA.